ildar-ceo/backup-tools/README.md

-## Backup MySql and upload to Amazon S3
+## Backup MySQL and upload to Amazon S3

 Make script:
 ```bash